naacl-org/naacl-2022-website/_posts/2022-01-15-recognition-and-awards.md

 **ARR and OpenReview team members** will be recognized as part of the NAACL 2022 team.
 In particular, we would like to thank:

-- Amanda Stent and Goran Glavas, as ARR Editors-in-Chief for NAACL 2022
+- Amanda Stent and Goran Glavaš, as ARR Editors-in-Chief for NAACL 2022
 - Graham Neubig, Dhruv Naik and Nils Dycke, as ARR Tech Team for NAACL 2022
 - Celeste Martinez Gomez, Melisa Bok, and Nadia L'Bahy, as OpenReview Tech Team for NAACL 2022.